Yshayy/not-my-problem-talk/slides/demo.md

 <!-- .slide: data-background="#ffffff" data-state="soluto" -->

 ### How did it **affect** us?
-* Still on-going process
 * Cleaner, leaner services
-Testing got easier
+* Testing got easier
 * Faster adoptions of new languages and tools
 * No more Soluto.Logging/Monitoring/Auth/... packages
+* We're still learning...

 ---